green64/jekyll-blog/_posts/2019-03-24-learning-as-we-go.markdown

 Once I'd ditched the idea of a combo blog/tribute, I did learn a lot this week about using exclusive CSS for slideshows and layout.
 For starters, you can use the transition property or the animation property plus keyframes to create CSS slideshows.
 Since I was already enamored with Patrick's use of a zoom effect that's created by using hiding part of the image then slowly panning in, I followed his lead and used keyframes.

 I also learned a lot about using CSS Grid and CSS Flexbox.
-What you lose in the convenience of using a Bootstrap or Materialize CDN you make up for in greater control and more understanding of everything happening on page &mdash; because you put it there.
+What you lose in the convenience of using a Bootstrap or Materialize CDN you make up for in greater control and more understanding of everything happening on the page &mdash; because you put it there.

 I even learned you can give grid areas names, which comes in really handy at media query time.
 For example if you named the elements in your grid like this: